Dos Hermanas pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Dos Hermanas?

-On 25 June 2026, Grass is the dominant pollen source in Dos Hermanas. birch, hazel, cypress, willow, and alder are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Dos Hermanas. willow, alder, artemisia, birch, hazel, and cypress are not currently active.

 When is pollen season in Dos Hermanas?